 - 1. You can take the Shuttle Bus that leaves from Viale George Washington near Metro Flaminio Station at 9 AM and returns to Rome from the thermal center at 4 PM each day, the two-way ticket is €8, you get it from the bus driver at departure.

 - 2. Take a train to Viterbo from Trastevere, Ostiense or Valle Aurelia station and get off at Viterbo Porta Fiorentina.
 In front of the train station, in Piazzale Gramsci, you’ll find the Francigena Bus No. 2 that stops at Terme dei Papi.

 Il Bagnaccio Thermal Pools & Nature

 This hot spring near Rome is managed by a small local organization and offers competitive prices, actually the lowest I’ve found when exploring the thermal baths near Rome.
 For €6, you get an entry ticket to pools valid for the day.
 There are five pools with different temperatures.
 The biggest two are perfect autumn to spring since they’re very hot.

 The pools are emptied and cleaned every day, but the facilities are spartan.
 You’ll feel amazing here if you love nature and adventure, as the place is silent and relaxed, surrounded by nature.
 You can only get here by car and there’s a free parking area.

 The author relaxes at popular hot spring “Il Bagnaccio”

-As for other thermal baths in Lazio, I wouldn’t recommend to visit in plain summer, unless you spray yourself against the horseflies, which even if only a few, still are very annoying when you’re there just to relax.
+As for other thermal baths in Lazio, I wouldn’t recommend visiting in plain summer, unless you spray yourself against the horseflies, which even if only a few, still are very annoying during July and August.

 Entrance fee to the thermal park: €18 for the entire day; €12 to spend the afternoon only (past 2 PM)